How do I vacate my possession of Controlled Substance conviction or (Blake Issue)

 There is no need to spend money to get the matter before the court for re-sentencing.
 An incarcerated individual or their family member can simply send an email or letter to the prosecuting attorney in the county where the individual was sentenced.
 There is no need for ‘certified’ court documents, and certainly no need to spend $1,500.

-A new law, which passed the Legislature earlier this year as SB 6164, gives county prosecuting attorneys “the discretion to petition the court to resentence an individual if the person's sentence no longer advances the interests of justice.”
+The 2020 law, gives county prosecuting attorneys “the discretion to petition the court to resentence an individual if the person's sentence no longer advances the interests of justice.”
 If a prosecuting attorney agrees to set a resentencing hearing, the new law stipulates:

 The court may consider postconviction factors including, but not limited to, the inmate's disciplinary record